Master of Arts in Public Health Biology

 The program is designed to foster knowledge of, and appreciation for, modern biological principles and research methods applicable to the identification, treatment, and prevention of conditions of relevance to the health of the public.
 The new program is interdepartmental, involving the active participation of the School’s three biological sciences-based departments: Biochemistry and Molecular Biology (BMB), Environmental Health and Engineering (EHE), and Molecular Microbiology and Immunology (MMI).
 Required coursework is offered by these three departments, and also by the Departments of Biostatistics and Epidemiology.
 The program culminates in the writing of a literature-based scholarly thesis.
 Students will attain a solid understanding of the rationale, tools and approaches that are essential for addressing problems in public health.

-We do not have any events currently scheduled, but you can view a recording of the most recent webinar, held in February 2017, on the webinar video page.
+You can also view a recording of a prior webinar, held in February 2017, on the webinar video page.